sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 py .\5_Infill_Final_Frames.py
 ```

+## Logistics
+Each of the 5 files outputs a .pbz2 file that is then used in the successive file as shown in the flowchart in the Overview section.
+The final code (5_Infill_Final_Frames.py) outputs a .pbz2 that contains the final images and results of the pipeline.
+These images can be visualized using the plot function in the [Helper Function](https://github.com/sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/blob/master/Helper_Function/Helper.py).

 > [!NOTE]
 > Out of the three files, 4_Final_Frame_Fitting.py takes the longest to run due to its complexity.